 His Romance and Family

-Mary appears in the 1987 video for The Cure’s hit single “Just Like Heaven”, dancing with Robert on the cliffs of Beachy Head, and the next year the Cure singer would penn “Love Song” as as a wedding present for Mary.
+Mary appears in the 1987 video for The Cure’s hit single “Just Like Heaven”, dancing with Robert on the cliffs of Beachy Head, and less than a year later Smith would pen “Love Song” as a wedding present for Mary.

-The couple have no children, with Smith stating in an interview with the Guardian that:
+The couple has no children, with Smith stating in an interview with the Guardian that:

 “I’ve never regretted not having children.
 My mindset in that regard has been constant.
 I objected to being born, and I refuse to impose life on someone else.
 Living, it’s awful for me.
 I can’t on one hand argue the futility of life and the pointlessness of existence and have a family.
 It doesn’t sit comfortably.